koriralex/CAPSTONE-Group2/README.md

 ***Recruitment Agencies***: Agencies that assist job seekers and employers in the recruitment process.

 ## SUCCESS METRICS
+Application Rate: Percentage of job postings receiving applications.

+Qualified Application Rate: Percentage of applications meeting job requirements.

+Precision: Measure the proportion of recommended jobs that are relevant to the job seeker's input skills.

-1.Application Rate: Measure the percentage of job postings that receive applications.
-An increase in this rate indicates that job postings are more appealing to job seekers.
+Recall: Measure the proportion of relevant jobs that are successfully recommended to the job seeker.

-2.Qualified Application Rate: Track the percentage of applications that meet the job requirements.
-A higher rate signifies that job postings are attracting more suitable candidates.

-3.Time to Fill: Measure the average time taken to fill a job position from the posting date to the hiring date.
-A reduction in this time suggests improved efficiency in attracting and hiring candidates.

-4.Click-Through Rate (CTR): Monitor the percentage of job seekers who click on job postings.
-An increase in CTR indicates that job postings are effectively capturing job seekers' interest.

-5.Candidate Engagement: Track metrics such as the number of views, shares, and saves for job postings.
-Higher engagement levels reflect increased interest in the job postings.
+F1 Score: Balance precision and recall to provide a single metric that evaluates the model's performance.

+Accuracy 90%: Measure the overall correctness of the model in predicting application likelihood